 Tuition and Fees

-The Missouri Department of Higher Education annually collects and reports information on tuition and fees at Missouri's public and independent colleges and universities.
+The Missouri Department of Higher Education collects and reports information on tuition and fees at Missouri's public and independent colleges and universities.
 Comprehensive tuition and fee schedules are collected annually from Missouri public institutions.
 Tuition and fee information is also available from independent institutions via reporting to the U.S. Department of Education.

 Comprehensive Fee Data for Missouri Public Institutions